MIGG-NTU/academic/content/authors/kaiwang/_index.md

 - Researchers
 ---

-[Shucheng Wu](https://sites.google.com/view/shuchengwu) joined MIG in August 2019.
+Kai Wang joined MIG in October 2021.
-He is now working on ambient noise tomography of Myanmar.
+He is now working on Adjoint-state traveltime tomography.